TwinkalParmar-16/calculator-behavior/addition.md

 ## Scenario: Addition of positive and negative number

 - Given: The calculator is turned on
-- When: Enter first "positive number or negative numberusing unary minus operator", and then enter "plus" operator, and enter second "negative number using unary minus operator or positive number", and press "equals".
+- When: Enter first "positive number or negative number", and then enter "plus" operator, and enter second "negative number or positive number", and press "equals".
 - Then: Display "added number" as the result.